 - a.
-Mail SSI may be transmitted in sealed packaging by First Class mail, regular Parcel Post, or by delivery services (Federal Express or UPS). - b.
-Interoffice mail SSI must be transmitted in a sealed envelope to prevent inadvertent visual disclosure. - c.
+Mail SSI may be transmitted in sealed packaging by First Class mail, regular Parcel Post, or by delivery services (Federal Express or UPS).
+Material will be placed in a single opaque envelope or container and sufficiently sealed to prevent inadvertently opening and to show evidence of tempering.
+The envelope or container will bear the complete name and address of the sender and addressee.
+SSI materials will be mailed by US Postal Service First Class Mail or a reputable commercial delivery services such as Federal Express or UPS.
+The outside wrapping will NOT be marked as SSI. - b.
+Interoffice mail SSI must be transmitted in a sealed envelope to prevent inadvertent visual disclosure. sent using unmarked, opaque, sealed envelope so that SSI cannot be read through the envelope. - c.
 Hand-carrying between buildings- SSI material carried by hand within or between buildings must be protected to prevent inadvertent visual disclosure.